Sanjayng125/ytbox/README.md

 ytbox
 ```

-...and follow the interactive menu.
-On first run, YTBox will automatically detect or download FFmpeg and Deno into a local `bin/` folder — no manual installation needed.
+Follow the interactive menu to download videos, playlists, or view information.

-Check for updates to yt-dlp, FFmpeg, and Deno at any time:
+Check for updates to yt-dlp, FFmpeg, and Deno:

 ```bash
 ytbox update